 Sport and hydration

-Since the health crisis, general well-being has become a major concern for the French.
-Dietary habits and the democratisation of physical activity are in the spotlight, and today 1 in 4 French people go running, for example.
+Since the health crisis, overall well-being has become a major concern for the French.

 SPORT AND NUTRACEUTICALS